AndroidPatch/APatchDocs/docs/en/faq.md

 Some code runs in kernel space, similar to **Loadable Kernel Modules** (LKM).

-Additionally, the KPM provides the ability to run `inline-hook` and `syscall-table-hook` in kernel space.
+Additionally, the KPM provides the ability to execute `inline-hook` and `syscall-table-hook` in kernel space.

 Please read [How to write KPM](https://github.com/bmax121/KernelPatch/blob/main/doc/zh-CN/module.md) for more information.